Characters / OgreBattle 64: Person of Lordly Caliber

 - Momma's Boy: Part of the reason he joins Magnus, to grow out of it.

 - Stone Wall: Starts as a Phalanx.
 If you go see his mother, she gives him a shield that boosts his already impressive defenses and makes him immune to several magic effects.

 Magnus' father, and the bodyguard and later commander of Yumil's forces.
 Accused of having once murdered a noble, he is called Ankiseth the Murderer by his detractors.

-A former member of one of the central division's branches.
-Her comrades were butchered by Ogres and as the sole survivor she blames Magnus for it, as she was told the rebels unleashed the ogres.
-It was general Godesleas
+A former member of one of the Central Division's branches.
+Her comrades were butchered by Ogres and as the sole survivor, she blames Magnus for it, as she was told the rebels unleashed the ogres.
+It was General Godeslas

 .
 Will join the rebellion if you defeat her and have a high Chaos Frame.